 This chapter describes how to configure the Connector for Web Services to run BDE web services, which includes the deployment of web services.

-Configuring the Connector for Web Services
+Configuring the Connector for Web Services in on-premises mode

-This section describes the configuration of the Connector for Web Services.
 The connector is used to run web services that expose BDE or BOI business objects implemented on Infor LN or Baan application servers.